clunkyharp/rsschool-cv/cv.md

 ---

 ##Experience:
-At the moment, I haven't had a chance to implement personal projects yet.
+At the moment I haven't had a chance to implement personal projects yet.

 ---